PhotoNomad0/tCoreIntegrationTest/README.md

 Also in `./test/tCoreConnect.js` change `appPath` to either
 * point to where the source is found (`'../../translationCore/src/main.js'`) or
-* to the app (`/Applications/translationCore.app/Contents/MacOS/translationCore`) - this doesn't work yet, electron version conflicts?
+* to the app (`/Applications/translationCore.app/Contents/MacOS/translationCore`) *- this doesn't work yet, electron version conflicts?*

+**_Note:_** *When running compiled app, spectron can click the start button that shows the app, but hangs on clicking on "Project Navigation" at top of app screen.
+Not sure why that would be.*

 # Running Tests